 Just like value pricing at the supermarket, restaurants like to offer you value, too.
 Free bread or chips doesn’t cost them much, but the cost to you could be a few extra inches on your belly and hips.
 Instead of those “deep fried something or others” as a starter, just ask for some water with lemon to sip on while you look over the menu.
 Turn down the offer of an extra ‘side’ for just pennies more—unless it’s an extra side of veggies.
 And when the dessert menu comes around, don’t even open it.
 If others at your table are indulging, order some coffee or tea to sip on while they eat.

 You’d think it would be easy to be straightforward with the ones you know best, but eating with those you’re close to is often emotionally charged.
 There’s the family member who prepared something nice and high calorie “just for you”—and, since you don’t want to offend them, you feel pressured to eat it.
-If you just can’t bring yourself to say no, then ask for a small piece and take just a bite or two…because if you finish it, there’s a good chance you’ll be offered another helping, and you’ll just have to start the process all over again.
-And when you’re out with friends or coworkers and you feel the pressure to have something “just this once” or because “everyone else is having some” keep this in mind – being sociable doesn’t require that you have a drink in one hand and an tempting morsel in the other.
+If you just can’t bring yourself to say no, then ask for a small piece and take just a bite or two.
+Because if you finish it, there’s a good chance you’ll be offered another helping, and you’ll just have to start the process all over again.
+When you’re out with friends or coworkers and you feel the pressure to have something “just this once” or because “everyone else is having some,” keep this in mind – being sociable doesn’t require that you have a drink in one hand and an tempting morsel in the other.